sethbergman/express-nitrous/README.md

 ### How do I use Socket.io?
 [Dan Stroot](https://github.com/dstroot) submitted an excellent [pull request](https://github.com/dstroot/hackathon-starter/commit/0a632def1ce8da446709d92812423d337c977d75) that adds a real-time dashboard with socket.io.
-And as  much as I'd like to add it to the project, I think it violates one of the main principles of the Hackathon Starter:
+And as  much as I'd like to add it to the project, I think it violates one of the main principles of the Operation Code:
 > When I started this project, my primary focus was on simplicity and ease of use.
 > I also tried to make it as generic and reusable as possible to cover most use cases of
 > hackathon web apps, **without being too specific**.